Something I wanted to make a priority while planning our programs was giving back through volunteerism.

 I’ve worked for Boys & Girls Clubs Big Brothers Big Sisters of Edmonton (BGCBIGS) for the past few years, and in 2016, I was put in a unique and privileged position.
-That year, United Way kicked off it’s All In For Youth initiative in Edmonton, and I applied to join.
-The program is intended to provide full-time social, nutritional, and mental health supports to youth, all within their school.
+That year, United Way kicked off its All In For Youth initiative in Edmonton, and I applied to join.
+The program is intended to provide full-time social, nutritional, and mental health support to youth, all within their school.

-I look over the after-school programming offered at Eastglen High School, and over the past three years, I’m proud to say we’ve seen a lot of success; not just for the kids we serve, but in morphing the larger, overall culture of the school and community.
+I look over the after-school programming offered at Eastglen High School, and over the past three years, I’m proud to say we’ve seen a lot of success; not just for the kids we serve, but in morphing the larger, overall culture of within school and community.

-Something I wanted to make a priority while planning our programs was giving back through volunteerism.
+Something I wanted to make a priority while planning our youth programs was giving back through volunteerism.
 There are plenty of very practical reasons for a high school student to volunteer their time: to boost their resume, to find out what they might want to get involved with after graduation, or even just to rack up required hours for physical education class.
 However, the most important message I wanted to get across was that regardless of circumstance, background, income or education, everyone has the ability to help another in their own way.